mcartv/SMaRT-PDM/README.md

-# SMaRT-PDM Mobile App
+# SMaRT-PDM System

-A Flutter-based mobile application for the Scholarship Management and Recipient Tracking - Program Document Management (SMaRT-PDM) system.
-This app allows new applicants to apply for scholarships and existing scholars to manage their profiles and documents.
+The Scholarship Management and Recipient Tracking - Program Document Management (SMaRT-PDM) system.
+This repository contains both the web application (for administrators) and the mobile application (for scholars and applicants).

 ## 🚀 Features

+### Web Application (Admin Portal)
+- **Dashboard**: Overview of scholarship programs and metrics.
+- **Application Management**: Review, approve, or reject new scholarship applications.
+- **Scholar Tracking**: Monitor academic progress and document submissions.
+- **Payout Management**: Manage and track financial disbursements.

+### Mobile Application (Scholar Portal)
-- **User Authentication**: Secure login and registration for scholars.
+- **User Authentication**: Secure login and registration for applicants and scholars.
 - **New Applicant Registration**: A guided, multi-step process for new scholarship applications.
 - **Existing Scholar Portal**: A dashboard for current scholars to:
   - Update personal information.